davidstaudt/cer-alert-sort/README.md

 ## Getting Started

 This project's folder can be loaded as an "unpacked extension" in developer mode, see [Load an unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

+For general or enterprise distribution via the Chrome Web Store, see [Distribute your extension](https://developer.chrome.com/docs/extensions/how-to/distribute).